LukasHoelsch/Measurement-uncertainty-calculation/README.md

 ## Automatic report
 After each evaluation an automatic report is generated, which contains the utilized parameters and the results as graphics.
-For example a preview picute of the report is shown in the figure.
+For example a preview picute of the report is shown in the figure below.
 <p align="center">
   <img src="./Figures/readme/report_preview.PNG" />
 </p>